SohamSagar/AndroidOtpVIew/README.md

 ### Getting Help

-To report a specific problem or feature request, open a new issue on GitHub.
-For questions, suggestions, or anything else, email the discussion group, or join the IRC channel: irc.freenode.net#glide-library.
+If you encounter a problem or have a feature request, please open a new issue on GitHub.
+For questions or suggestions, feel free to reach out.

----

-### Contributing

-Before submitting pull requests, contributors must follow the contribution guidelines and ensure their changes adhere to the library standards.

 ---